How to Retrieve Pay Stubs from a Previous Employer Complete Guide for 2025

 Can I get pay stubs if my former employer closed?

 Yes.
-In such cases, you can request IRS wage transcripts or use bank records as supplemental proof.
+In such cases, use IRS wage transcripts, bank records, or generated stubs as reliable proof.

 Are self-generated pay stubs valid?